 How long does it take to get the PhD degree?

 As the program accommodates both full- and part-time students, the time-to-complete varies depending on a student's time commitment to the program.
-A reasonable expectation is between four and eight years.
+Full-time students complete the program in 3 ½ years with part-time students completing in 6 years.

 How frequently are the classes offered?